rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Extraneous nature of abstraction

 Summary of previous sections:  Our cognitive load is limited but we are capable of abstract reasoning and can work with big _chunks_ of knowledge.
 Abstractions seem like our best hope in reducing the overall code complexity.
 But ...there are a few caveats.
-Programming abstractions are known for their germane load (for being _hard_ to learn) but not so much for their extraneous nature (for being needlessly _complex_), the second aspect is much more interesting so let's discuss it.
+Programming abstractions are known for their germane load (for being _hard_ to learn and for being less straightforward than imperative) but not so much for their extraneous nature (for being needlessly _complex_), the second aspect is much more interesting so let's discuss it.

 **Poorly implemented abstractions**